Flat structure of meromorphic connections on Riemann surfaces: Meromorphic -differentials

 on $U_\alpha$.
 Hence there exists a constant $C\in\mathbb{C}$ such that $F_\alpha\equiv\tilde{F}_\alpha+C$.
 Consequently, $\eta_\alpha\equiv \tilde{\eta}_\alpha.$ Hence $\nabla=\tilde{\nabla}$ on $S^o$.
 Let now $(U_k,z_k)$ be a chart around a pole $p_k$.
 Let $\eta_k$ and $\tilde{\eta}_k$ be the representations of $\nabla$ and $\tilde{\nabla}$ on $U_k$ respectively.
 Since $\nabla=\tilde{\nabla}$ on $S^o$ we have $\eta_k\equiv\tilde{\eta}_k$ on $U_k\setminus\{p_k\}$.
 Since $\eta_k$ has a unique extension to $U_k$ we have $\eta_k\equiv\tilde{\eta}_k$ on $U_k$.
 Thus $\nabla=\tilde{\nabla}$ on $S$.
 Hence $\nabla$ is the unique meromorphic connection adapted to $g$.

 \end{proof}

+\begin{corollary} Let $\nabla$ be a meromorphic connection on a Riemann surface $S$ with real periods.
+If $g$ is a singular flat metric adapted to $\nabla$, then a conical singularity of $2\alpha \pi$ of $g$ corresponds to a Fuchsian pole of residue $\alpha-1$ of $\nabla$. \end{corollary}

-\section{Meromorphic $k-$differentials}
+\section{Meromorphic $k$-differentials}

 The main purpose of this section is to describe the relation between meromorphic $k$-differentials and meromorphic connections.
+We shall show that any meromorphic $k$-differential canonically defines a meromorphic connection.
 Meromorphic $k$-differentials are studied by many authors (see for example \cite{BCG,Sch,ST,T}).
 In this section we recall some results on the theory of meromorphic $k$-differentials. \begin{definition} Let $k\in\mathbb{N}$.
 Let $\{(U_\alpha,z_\alpha)\}$ be a holomorphic atlas for a Riemann surface $S$.
-A \emph{meromorphic $k$-differential} $q$ on $S$ is a set of meromorphic function elements $q_\alpha$ defined in local charts $(U_\alpha,z_\alpha)$ for which the following transformation law holds:
+A \emph{meromorphic $k$-differential} $\phi$ on $S$ is a set of meromorphic function elements $\phi_\alpha$ defined in local charts $(U_\alpha,z_\alpha)$ for which the following transformation law holds:

-\end{definition} Globally, a $k-$differential is a global meromorphic section of the line bundle $(T^*S)^{\otimes k}$.
+\end{definition} Globally, a $k$-differential is a global meromorphic section of the line bundle $(T^*S)^{\otimes k}$.

-It makes no sense to speak about the value of a $k-$differential $q$ at a point $p\in S$, since it depends on the local chart near $p$, but we can speak of its zeros and poles.

-\begin{definition} Let $q$ be a meromorphic $k-$differential on a Riemann surface $S$ and $p$ a zero (pole) of $q$.
-The \emph{order} of $p$ is the order of $z_\alpha(p)$ for any $q_\alpha$ representing $q$ on a local chart $(U_\alpha,z_\alpha)$ around $p$. \end{definition} Indeed, $\frac{dz_\alpha}{dz_\beta}$ is a never vanishing holomorphic function on $U_\alpha\cap U_\beta$, and hence \eqref{kdifffffffff} yields that $q_\alpha$ and $q_\beta$ have the same order of zero (respectively, pole) at $p$.
+\begin{definition} Let $\phi$ be a meromorphic $k$-differential on a Riemann surface $S$ and $p$ a zero (pole) of $\phi$.
+The \emph{order} of $p$ is the order of $z_\alpha(p)$ for any $\phi_\alpha$ representing $\phi$ on a local chart $(U_\alpha,z_\alpha)$ around $p$. \end{definition} Indeed, $\frac{dz_\alpha}{dz_\beta}$ is a never vanishing holomorphic function on $U_\alpha\cap U_\beta$, and hence \eqref{kdifffffffff} yields that $\phi_\alpha$ and $\phi_\beta$ have the same order of zero (respectively, pole) at $p$.